-My favorite way to make ribs that are fool-proof and fall apart tender every time is the oven to grill method (and don’t worry, if you don’t have a grill you can do it all in your oven!)
+My favorite way to make ribs that are fool-proof and fall-apart tender every time is the oven to grill method (and don’t worry, if you don’t have a grill you can do it all in your oven!)
 You simply season the rack of ribs, wrap it in aluminum foil, let it cook low and slow for just a few hours.
 Next, you remove them from the oven, lather them in your sauce of choice, and slap them on the grill for just a few minutes to get a nice, caramelized char on the top!
 They turn out great every. single. time!!
+I use that method with these Sticky Asian Ribs.

-Here, I’ve given this easy rib method an asian-inspired twist, while still keeping it Whole30 compliant, by coating it in a delicious sticky, sweet, and savory sauce.
-It’s got such a wonderful depth of flavor that will just blow your mind, and it’s perfect for spicing up your 4th of July!
+Here, I’ve given this easy rib method an Asian-inspired twist, while still keeping it Whole30 compliant, by coating it in a deliciously sticky, sweet, and savory sauce.
+These Sticky Asian Ribs have such a wonderful depth of flavor that will just blow your mind, and it’s perfect for spicing up your 4th of July!

 Whole30 Sticky Asian Ribs